domdavis/go-get-better/README.md

 branch (for example `git checkout exercise-1`, or just select the branch from within GitHub).

-## Exercise 3
+## Exercise 4

-Turn your 'FizzBuzz' solution into a function in a package.
-Test the function.
+Turn your 'FizzBuzz' solution into one that returns an error if it's passed a negative number.

   * Your Function should take a number for the number of iterations
+  * Your function should return an error if that number is less than 0
   * Your function should return a string containing the FizzBuzz sequence

-> Feel free to reuse your code from exercise 1.
+> Feel free to reuse your code from exercise 3.

 ## Hints

   * You'll want to run `go mod init` (for example:
-    `go mod init training/exercise3`)
+    `go mod init training/exercise4`)
-  * `go test` will test the code
-  * Your test file needs the suffix `_test.go`
-  * `go test --covermode=count` shows test coverage
+  * The function signature will be `FizzBuzz(n int) (string, error)`